 Amir Nashat is a Managing Partner in Polaris’ Boston office.
-He joined Polaris in 2002 and focuses on investments in healthcare, consumer products and energy.
+He joined Polaris in 2002 and focuses on investments in healthcare.

 Prior to joining Polaris, Amir completed his PhD as a Hertz Fellow in Chemical Engineering at the Massachusetts Institute of Technology with a minor in Biology under the guidance of Dr. Robert Langer.
 Amir also earned both his MS and BS in Materials Science and Mechanical Engineering at the University of California, Berkeley.